unexist/birdhouse/README.md

 # Birdhouse

 This is fun project to create small birdhouse, attached with motion sensor and cam.
-When there is motion detected, the cam shoots a picture and it is going to be transmitted via telegram.
+When there is motion detected, the cam shoots a picture and transmits it via telegram.

+When there is continuous movement, pictures are taken every few seconds (depends on the hardware) until there is no further movement within 10s.
+After that, the images are converted via imagemagick to an animated gif and transmitted once to every subscriber.

+Following chat commands are available:

+/sub   - Subcribe to updates
+/unsub - Unsubscribe from updates
+/pic   - Take a picture
+/die   - Shutdown

 # Parts list